-6th and Maple PO Box 100

-Davenport, NE 68335 Phone: (402) 364-2145
+6th and Maple PO Box 100 Davenport, NE 68335 Phone: (402) 364-2145 Website: www.littlebluenrd.org General Manager: Scott Nelson Email: snelson@littlebluenrd.org

-Website: www.littlebluenrd.org

-General Manager:

-Email:

 GROUNDWATER STATUS: The Little Blue NRD measures groundwater levels biannually using a monitoring network of 340 deep wells and a 50-well network of dedicated monitoring wells equipped with data loggers.
-Water level changes are tracked by individual wells, by township and by hydrogeologic areas.
-Water levels fluctuate in concert with rainfall.
-In 2000, the average water level was slightly higher than 1974 levels when the NRD first started recording water levels.
-However, since the early 2000s water levels have again fallen, and spring 2018 averages are at the lowest level of record in 68% of the monitored wells.
-The District has 6,705 active irrigation wells and approximately 680,000 irrigated acres.
-Certification of acres was completed on December 31, 2018.
+Water levels are tracked using a weighted average graph using 2016 as a baseline.
+Water levels have been trending downward, but spring of 2021 saw a slight rebound with water levels measured at approximately 4 ft. below 1974 levels when the NRDs first started measuring water levels.
+The District has 6,463 active irrigation wells and approximately 680,000 irrigated acres.
+Certification of acres was initially completed on December 31, 2018 and continues today.

-Groundwater monitoring has indicated a gradually increase in nitrate contamination is most areas of the District ranging from 0.5 parts per million to nearly 30 ppm.
-The average is approximately 8 ppm.
+Groundwater monitoring has indicated a gradual increase in nitrate contamination is most areas of the District ranging from 0.5 parts per million to nearly 30 ppm.
+The average nitrates in 2021 is nearly 8 ppm district wide.
 These conditions have prompted the establishment of eight intensive water quality management areas totaling 402,650 acres which have met trigger levels.
-Mandatory operator training has been implemented to present the scope of the problems, conservation options and engaged operators in helping resolve those problems.
+Mandatory operator training has been implemented to present the scope of the problems, conservation options, and engaged operators in helping resolve those problems.